 Sweeps – Including the pendulum sweep BJJ – are among the effective Gi and No-Gi Brazilian Jiu-Jitsu techniques that put the opponent in real danger.
-They are very useful moves in high-level competition and even in self-defense situations.
-Moreover, BJJ sweeps are achievable from several positions such as the closed guard, half guard, and spider guard, just to mention some.
+They are excellent moves in high-level competition and even in self-defense situations.
+Moreover, BJJ sweeps are achievable from several positions, such as the closed guard, half guard, and spider guard, to mention some.

 These beautiful techniques give you to diversify your jiu-jitsu game.
 Therefore, you’ll find multiple opportunities for submissions, transitions, and even escapes.

 In this article, we’ll go through the BJJ pendulum sweep variations, submissions, drills, and more.
 Stay tuned!

 First, How Does a Sweep Work in BJJ?

 The jiu-jitsu sweep technique puts the opponent in an unbalanced position then swings him.
 Doing such a thing gives a practitioner two sweet points in a tournament.

 What is a pendulum sweep?
 The pendulum sweep is one of the far more awesome sweeps in Brazilian jiu-jitsu, mainly performed from the closed guard, but it has other beautiful entries.

 How do you do a pendulum sweep?
 A BJJ student could do a successful jiu-jitsu pendulum sweep by following these steps.

 - Reach a closed guard position and maintain it using good grips.

 - Control your opponent’s sleeve using one of your hands while maintaining full guard.